geolessel/fantasy-f1-rules/README.md

   _qualified_.
 Also his official qualification in the race standings by the race stewards is what is taken into account and _not_ in which position he crosses the finish line.**
-* Pays 4:1 (a successful 50-point bet would yield 200 net points)
+* Pays 2:1 (a successful 50-point bet would yield 100 net points)
+* In the event two (or more) drivers share the largest number of positions gained, a bet on either (or any) of those drivers pays 1:1
 * Bets are closed at race start

 ---